Valparaiso University Basketball Camps

 In his current role, Gore works with player development, with an emphasis on post play.
-Over his first eight years, Gore has guided seven all-conference post players and ten post players who have gone on to professional basketball careers overseas.
-Gore also works as director of Valpo’s summer basketball camps and is responsible for future game scheduling.
+Over his first 13 years, Gore has guided 10 all-conference post players and 11 post players who have gone on to professional basketball careers overseas.
+Gore also works as director of Valpo’s summer basketball camps and is responsible for overseeing academics, as well as future game scheduling.

-He also serves as recruiting coordinator, helping to sign recruiting classes ranked as high as 27th in the nation.
-Gore helped signed the top incoming class in the Horizon League entering the 2009-2010 season according to The Sporting News.
-He has recruited and coached players from all around the world during his time at Valpo, including players from Angola, Australia, Columbia, Croatia, Finland, France, Germany, Jamaica, Latvia, Mali, Montenegro, New Zealand, Puerto Rico and Senegal.
+Gore has helped to sign recruiting classes ranked as high as 27th in the nation during his tenure with the Crusaders.
+He also helped signed the top incoming class in the Horizon League entering the 2009-2010 season according to The Sporting News.

 During the summer of 2008, Gore served as head coach for an Athletes in Action squad that traveled to West Africa.
 The team went 5-0 in games against African national teams, and spent time visiting orphanages and conducting coaching clinics throughout Mali and Senegal.